AndreC93/Crypto-Miner/README.md

 - [ ] Release the magnet with DOWN key
    - [ ] The magnet will move back and forth, in a semi-circle
 - [ ] Retract the magnet with UP key
-- [ ] Mute the sound, using a button on the side
+- [ ] Mute the sound, using a button or pressing 'M'
-- [ ] Toggle instructions panel on the side for more info
+- [ ] Toggle instructions panel for more info
+- [ ] Toggle highscores panel

 ## Technologies, Libraries, APIs
 This project is implemented with the following technolgies: